Iraqis vote in first post-ISIS elections

 Security fears

-There's little doubt security remains a big issue as Iraq prepares for the elections.
+There's little doubt security remains a big issue as Iraq goes to the polls.

+A statement released Friday by the Prime Minister's office urged voters to "choose the best for Iraq and for a brighter future" while also seeking to reassure them that they would be safe.

+"We have ordered our heroic security forces to protect the electoral process, and to protect the voters and polling stations, and they are capable of protecting you," it said.

 One candidate -- a college professor named Farouq Zarzour -- was assassinated this week in a town near Mosul.
 He was running for parliament as part of the National Coalition led by former Prime Minister Ayad Allawi.